5 Easy Ways to Check CPU Clock Speed on Linux

 TL;DR

-How to Check CPU Clock Speed on Linux
+How to Check CPU Frequency Linux?

 1. lscpu Command